aayushg55/stanford_compression_library/project_milestone.md

 ### 4.2 Plan for Remaining Weeks

-In the next 1–2 weeks, I plan to clean up and slightly harden the Python implementation (edge cases, documentation, and tests) while designing the baseline C++ FSE implementation.
+In the final 1–2 weeks, I plan to clean up and slightly harden the Python implementation (edge cases, documentation, and tests) while designing the baseline C++ FSE implementation.
 The initial C++ version will prioritize correctness and API compatibility with the existing Python code, using simple data structures and clear control flow.

 After that, I will focus on performance work: packing tables for cache locality, using branchless transforms for the encoder, tuning `tableLog`, and inlining bit I/O. In parallel, I will improve the benchmarking setup to reduce Python overhead (for example by batching operations and minimizing Python/C crossings) and, if time permits, add a standalone C++ benchmark.
 Final experiments will include compression and throughput comparisons on synthetic distributions and on standard corpora, producing plots and tables that can be reused directly in the final report.